-The Owner has proposed to acquire approximately 30.5m by the full depth of the adjacent property directly to the northeast of the subject site which has a total area of approximately 0.28ha.
-The property acquisition would expand the existing parcel from 0.98ha to 1.27ha.
-The Owner is not proposing any building additions, or other site modifications at this time other than the property acquisition.
-The existing property has one two (2) storey commercial building with an area of paved parking, compacted gravel outdoor storage areas, and other areas mixed with maintained and unmaintained vegetation which are to remain.
-Refer to the Site Plan included in Appendix B for more details.
+The property owner of 106 Reis Road has proposed to acquire approximately 30.5m by the full depth of the subject property which has a total area of approximately 0.28ha.
+The property adjustment would reduce the existing parcel from 0.85ha to 0.57ha.
+The buyer is not proposing any building additions, or other site modifications at this time other than the property adjustment.
+The existing property has one two (2) storey commercial building with an area of gravel parking, compacted gravel outdoor storage areas, and other areas mixed with maintained and unmaintained vegetation which are to remain.
+Refer to the Site Plan for more details.